If you are using a screen reader or other auxiliary aid and are having problems using this website, please contact us at 1.800.633.7077.

 - What do I have to do to sign up for eBills?

 To enroll in eBills,

-- Enter the credentials, such as a user ID or password, you would use to access your accounts on the Payee's website, and click Continue.
-The credentials are used to verify account ownership and to obtain the latest bill information.
+- Choose the Payee you wish to enroll.
+Enter your credentials, such as a User ID or Password, you normally use to access your accounts on the Payee’s website.
+Click Continue.
+These credentials are then used to verify account ownership and will obtain the latest bill information.

-- If your payee's website requires you answer security questions in order to log in, you will be presented with those questions.
-Answer the questions and click Continue.
+- If your payee’s website requires additional verification in order to login, you will be prompted to complete that verification.
+Select Continue.

 - Select the type of account in the drop-down box and click Submit.

 - Your request to enroll your eBill is complete.
 In most cases, your eBill will be available in two to four days.
-In the event your eBill cannot be added immediately, your eBill enrollment status on the Payment Center will show as Pending.
+In the event your eBill cannot be added immediately, your eBill enrollment status will show Pending.